Make Every Deal a

 Pro Tips & Winning Strategies

-As a REALTOR®, you are expected to be an expert in the process of buying and selling real estate, so you should be an expert on the process and use the correct terminology!
+As a REALTOR®, you are expected to be an expert in the process of buying and selling real estate, therefore, you must fully understand the process and terminology!
 Be careful to use the correct terms to avoid confusion.
 For example, don't say we have a contract or deal if you don't have signatures - at that point, you are still in the offer stage.
 Another common misunderstanding is thinking Title has to have the contract for it to be enforceable.
 Once all parties have signed during the Acceptance/Delivery stage and everyone is notified, you have a contract!

 Executed Date Noted & Effective Date Established

 All Parties Notified - You have a contract!